 Trimbakeshwar Jyotirlinga (Maharashtra)

-Trimbakeshwar Temple is located near Nashik and is unique because the Jyotirlinga represents the Hindu trinity: Brahma, Vishnu, and Shiva.
+The Trimbakeshwar is near the city of Nashik.
+It is one of the most significant Jyotirlingas as it represents the Hindu Trimurti – Brahma, Vishnu, and Shiva.

 Vaidyanath Jyotirlinga (Jharkhand)